ikvk/pdf417as_str/README.rst

     pdf417text = pdf417as_str.encode('https://github.com')

-3. Paste encoded text into any text editor and choose pdf417.ttf font for it.
+3. Paste encoded text into any text editor and choose "Code PDF417" font for it.

   ::